capactio/capact/docs/tutorial/jira-installation.md

 #### OCF manifests

-User consumes content stored in Open Capability Hub (OCH).
+A user consumes content stored in Open Capability Hub (OCH).
 The content is defined using Open Capability Format (OCF) manifests.
 OCF specification defines the shape of manifests that Voltron understands, such as Interface or Implementation.

-To see all manifests that OCH stores, navigate to the [OCH content structure](https://github.com/Project-Voltron/go-voltron/tree/master/och-content).
+To see all the manifest that OCH stores, navigate to the [OCH content structure](https://github.com/Project-Voltron/go-voltron/tree/master/och-content).

 To see the Jira installation manifests, click on the following links:
- - [Jira installation Interface](https://github.com/Project-Voltron/go-voltron/tree/master/och-content/interface/productivity/jira/install.yaml) - which is a generic description of Jira installation (action name, input and output - similar concept to interfaces in programming languages),
+ - [Jira installation Interface](https://github.com/Project-Voltron/go-voltron/tree/master/och-content/interface/productivity/jira/install.yaml) - a generic description of Jira installation (action name, input, and output - a concept similar to interfaces in programming languages),
- - [Jira installation Implementation](https://github.com/Project-Voltron/go-voltron/tree/master/och-content/implementation/atlassian/jira/install.yaml), which represents dynamic workflow for Jira Installation.
+ - [Jira installation Implementation](https://github.com/Project-Voltron/go-voltron/tree/master/och-content/implementation/atlassian/jira/install.yaml) - represents the dynamic workflow for Jira Installation.

 #### Content development

 To make it easier to develop new OCH content, we implemented a dedicated CLI.
-Currently it exposes validation feature for OCF manifests.
-It detects manifest kind and OCF version to properly validate a given file.
-You can use it to validate single or multiple files at a single run.
+Currently, it exposes the validation feature for OCF manifests.
+It detects the manifest kind and OCF version to properly validate a given file.
+You can use it to validate one or multiple files at a single run.

-To validate all OCH manifests, navigate to the repository root directory and run the following command:
+To validate all OCH manifests, navigate to the repository root directory, and run the following command:
 ```
 ocftool validate ./och-content/**/*.yaml
 ```

-In future, we will extend the `ocftool` with additional features, such as:
+In the future, we will extend the `ocftool` with additional features, such as:
 - manifests scaffolding,
 - manifests submission,
 - signing manifests.